 Unfortunately, the production methods of our food is generally poor, which results in food with low nutrient density with various toxins.
 Buying organic foods is a great way to go, but it still may not guarantee the nutrition level we need.
 This leaves us with the need to supplement our diet, but even supplements can be found in certain wholefoods and superfoods as opposed to artificial vitamin supplements.

-When we attempt to give our body nutrients that have been synthetically extracted, isolated and crammed into mega-doses, our body will resist as if it were a drug.
+When we attempt to give our body nutrients that have been synthetically extracted, isolated and crammed into mega-doses, our body will resist as if it were a drug or poison.
 Another way to go is to supplement deficiencies by eating more foods that are rich in the nutrients needed.
 Sometimes it may be best to take certain supplements such as Vitamin B6 or Omega 3 Fatty Acids, but it will be best to use those that are in the most natural form for optimum assimilation.

 Superfoods are an excellent form of natural supplements.
 Below is a list of outstanding superfoods: